Fuel quality act

 The Swedish act about energy taxes (riksdagen.se, in Swedish)

-The Swedish Energy Agency (SEA) summarizes the results from the reporting in a yearly report, simply named Drivmedel (‘Fuels’).
+The Swedish Energy Agency summarizes the results from the reporting in a yearly report, simply named Drivmedel (‘Fuels’).
 It is only available in Swedish.
 In it you can find information about the carbon intensity of different biofuels, the mix of biofuels in Sweden, which raw material is used and where the raw material originates from.

 Read the report (in Swedish)